daneroo/chef-repo-gt/README.md

 Keeping validation/user pems in `~/.chef`.
 `knife.rb` is in this repo : `<here>/.chef/knife.rb`

+Importing a cookbook with `knife cookbook site vendor getting-started` now creates a vendor traking branch per cookbook.
+This was not the cas when the first three cookbooks when the first three cookbooks were imported: `apache2,apt,chef-client`, perhaps they should be re-imported.

 ## Vendor/Upstream tracking
 Trying out the verdor tracking pattern: